Wilhelm Busch (pastor): Life

-When the war was over he decided to study protestant theology in Tübingen.
+When the war was over he decided to study Protestant theology in Tübingen.
 After completing his studies he served six months as a vicar in the Lutheran Church at Gellershagen near Bielefeld where he met his future wife Emilie ("Emmi") Müller.
 In 1924 he became a pastor in Essen, where he started with an evangelistic Christian ministry especially to local miners.
 In 1929 he became a youth pastor in the Christian youth centre in Essen, later called Weigle-Haus (member of the western German CVJM/YMCA), established by his predecessor, Pastor Wilhelm Weigle.
 At the same time he was preaching evangelising sermons all over the country and abroad.

-During the time of national socialism he adopted the uncompromising position of the German Confessing Church against the influence of the Third Reich on the life of the Church.
-As an active member of this opposition to government-sponsored efforts to nazify the German Protestant church, he proclaimed his faith openly and ignored orders to refrain from teaching the Bible—which earned him several arrests and lengthy jail confinements.
+During the time of National Socialism he adopted the uncompromising position of the German Confessing Church against the influence of the Third Reich on the life of the Church.
+As an active member of this opposition to government-sponsored efforts to Nazify the German Protestant church, he proclaimed his faith openly and ignored orders to refrain from teaching the Bible — which earned him several arrests and lengthy jail confinements.
 Even under the Nazis, Pastor Busch managed to attract attendances of two to three hundred boys at his scripture lessons.
 He was holding Bible study meetings in private houses, in basements, and in the open air.
 His son never attended the meetings of the Hitler Youth though this was required by law.
 On one occasion in 1937 he was arrested right after evangelising in the church of St. Paul in Darmstadt due to Nazi authorities feeling upset over the capability of the Christian movement to attract the attention of the general public with Biblical messages and counter their own aspirations to control the masses.
 During the sermon, state officials tried to avoid a public uproar in the crowded Church and let him preach.
-After being captured, an SS commissioner presented him official orders expelling him from the territory of Hessen.
+After having been captured, an SS commissioner presented him official orders expelling him from the territory of Hessen.
 As he refused to accept due to his commitment to perform Biblical work among people as a pastor, he was immediately taken into custody.

 During my life, I have passed through periods of various hard trials.
 Because of my faith I have been thrown into prisons on more than one occasion.
 Not because I had been stealing silver spoons or had committed some other crime.
 In the Third Reich, Nazis didn't like youth pastors like me, and that's why authorities kept throwing me into these pretty sinister places.

-After World War II he renewed his activities as a youth pastor and itinerant evangelist with the slogan "Jesus our destiny" becoming the central topic of his ministry even after his official retirement in 1962.
+After World War II Busch renewed his activities as a youth pastor and itinerant evangelist with the slogan "Jesus our destiny" becoming the central topic of his ministry even after his official retirement in 1962.